jonathanfascetti/autoglosser/README.md

 # moore

-all my files for the Moore translate project
+When cloning, make sure all of the files are in the same directory.
+Then, to run translate.py (main file), (if thru Terminal) run (ex:)
+  $ python translate.py -m banande